 Check The Label

 Pet food labels are loaded with information to provide insight into the food's quality, but they can also be a bit tricky to understand at first.
 The most important section will be the ingredients section to reveal what exactly is in the food.

 Unfortunately, there is no way to entirely avoid carbohydrates as this ingredient binds kibble together.
 But avoiding the most low-quality and allergenic carbohydrates such as corn, soy, wheat, and rice are easy ways to purchase better food.

 Animal by-products are the remainder of a slaughtered animal after removing all the parts intended for human consumption.
 Animal by-products are considered "inedible" for humans but can still be used in pet food.
 These parts include heads, back, feet, liver, lung, kidney, brain, etc. These are all parts commonly used in a raw diet.
 But animal-by products tend to be controversial since there are benefits as they include many organs.
 But the problem with the kibble industry is quality.
 The way animal by-products are handled tends to be improper and unsanitary.
-By-products used in pet food are not refrigerated and stored for hours on a hot trailer.
-Even if the meat has spoiled, it will still be deemed acceptable for the pet food industry.
+By-products used in pet food may not be refrigerated and stored for hours on a hot trailer.
+Even if the meat has spoiled, it will still be acceptable for the pet food industry.

 Furthermore, 4D animals (dead, dying, diseased, and down), dead farm animals, and dead zoo animals can be rendered into meal ingredients.
-Rendering refers to cooking away the moisture to create a concentrated protein powder often called a by-product meal.
+Rendering refers to cooking away the moisture to create a concentrated protein powder, often called a by-product meal.

 Flavoring, Artificial Antioxidants & Synthetics